Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-Sometimes researchers want to see defect patterns across multiple proviruses.

 For this purpose, we have a tool on BBLabls website that generates visual plots showing defect patterns and distributions across samples.

 This is not a part of the automated pipeline.